SurrogateSHAP: Training-Free Contributor Attribution for Text-to-Image (T2I) Models: Appendix.

-In summary, SurrogateSHAP (\Cref{alg:surrogate}) enables scalable attribution by (i) reformulating the retraining game as a training-free proxy game, (ii) approximating utilities via a GBT, and (iii) computing Shapley value via TreeSHAP.
+In summary, SurrogateSHAP (\Cref{alg:surrogate}) enables scalable attribution by (i) reformulating the training game as a training-free proxy game, (ii) approximating utilities via a GBT, and (iii) computing Shapley values via TreeSHAP.